microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 ## Use Cases

-The Large language models are used to drive summarization of text while maintainng the document contextual and important information.
-These documents can be Call Center Log Analytics, Customer Communications, Legal Documents, blogs and other sources of data.
+Document Summarization can be used to summarize Call Center Log Analytics, Customer and Agent Communications, Legal Documents and Contracts, blogs, and social media feeds.
 Summarizing these documents drive business value in various industries including legal, retail, customer services, call center, entertainment, financial, banking and travel industries.

 ## Challenges

 Large Documents (Input text) summarization has below Challenges

-**1** Input text size and token limitations in GPT models **2** Summafrization of Summarization leads to information loss due to mutiple chunks summarizations
+**1 -** Input text size and token limitations in GPT models

+**2-** Summarization of Summarization leads to information loss due to multiple chunks summarizations

 ## Solution Patterns